UCB-Psychology-QuACK/site/QuACK2025/QuACK2025.md

 ### Instructors
 The course was developed by [Elena Leib](https://ucb-psychology-quack.github.io/site/about/about) and [Willa Voorhies](https://ucb-psychology-quack.github.io/site/about/about).
-This year's course will be instructed by TBD.
+This year's course will be instructed by Victoria Keating, Sophie Regan, Nina Schoener, and Alyson Wong.
 This year's course coordinator is Victoria Keating.

 ### Core Goals